openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 > **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.

+# Installation Flow

 ## For Python Developers

-If you are a Python developer, you can find the main steps below to install OpenVINO Development Tools.
+If you are a Python developer, you may use the instructions below to install OpenVINO Development Tools.
 For more details, see <https://pypi.org/project/openvino-dev>.

-While installing OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.
+Installation of OpenVINO Development Tools includes OpenVINO Runtime as a dependency, so there is no need to install OpenVINO Runtime separately.

 ### Step 1.
 Set Up Python Virtual Environment